- Faculty & Staff

 - How have I prepared myself within the fields that interest me?
 What further steps can I take before graduation?

 Stay on track: Senior Seminar and portfolio completion are both required for graduating seniors.
-To further develop your professional writing, consider any of the rhetorical writing courses on our English Works recommended courses handout.
+To further develop your professional writing, consider taking a second rhetorical writing course.
 Also, try to pinpoint any areas that you wish you’d gained more experience in—there are several resources on campus that can provide you with relevant networking connections and professional insight.
 So long as you have 66 hours outside the major, you can take as many classes in the major as you want, so don't hesitate to sign up for that once-in-a-lifetime course you'd regret not taking!